stereoguide.com

 Full afterburner

 After Brundle you extend the car in fourth and drop into fifth briefly before dialling in a few degrees of steering to take the second, more open right-hand kink flat out.
 Normally there is a time gap of about three seconds between the kink and the braking threshold for Sebring, the right hander at the end of the straight.
-But in the Artura I hardly found time to take a breath before having to really stand on the brakes and drop two ratios while lining up for the trailing braking entry-point into Sebring.
+But in the Artura I hardly found time to take a breath before having to really stand on the brakes and drop two ratios while lining up for the trail-braking entry-point into Sebring.

 The well of electrified torque is so seamlessly added to the mix, so intrinsically part of the Artura’s smooth power delivery all the way to the red line, that you end up going much faster than you think.
 Its raw ability to build speed and the ease with which it is handled by the exquisite chassis definitely requires some recalibration of your senses, and indeed your reference points on a track that you know well.